Bath & Body

 Natural loofah sponges are an excellent eco-friendly choice for bathing and cleaning, but they don't last forever.
-Unlike synthetic sponges, loofahs are organic and biodegradable, which means they'll eventually break down, even with proper care.
+For a loofah durability comparison, natural loofahs are organic and biodegradable, which means they'll eventually break down, even with proper care.
 Knowing when to replace your loofah is crucial for maintaining hygiene and getting the best exfoliation results.

 In this comprehensive guide, you'll learn the ideal replacement timeline for different loofah uses, visual and sensory signs that indicate it's time for a new sponge, and practical tips to extend your loofah's lifespan.
-Plus, we'll cover what to do with old loofahs through eco-friendly composting.
+Plus, we'll cover what to do with old loofahs—you can compost your old loofah when it's time.

 General Replacement Timeline